As a scientist, my observational nature always triggers me to explore historical monuments and their stories about which world is unaware

 The prisons found in the Derawar Fort look just like the other prisons, but due to their dilapidated condition, these jails are terrifying and full of darkness.
 Just like the rooms of this Fort, some jails were built on the ground floor for criminals who were less dangerous and had short life sentences and some were created underground for dangerous serial killers for long life sentences.

 Visiting these black prisons reveals that they were interconnected to each other, big holes were designed in the walls of these prisons in such a way that they were covered with hard nets so that the prisoners can have the fresh air and can communicate with each other.
-Now, these prisons are quite spacious and completely empty, therefore, even the slightest sound resonates in them, which can cause shivering in anyone’s body at once.
+Now, these prisons are quite spacious and empty, therefore, even the slightest sound resonates in them, which can cause shivering in anyone’s body at once.

 It is human nature that evidence is always required to believe the truth of something, similarly, in the case of Fort Derawar, attempts have been made to unveil the real truth by gathering some eyewitness statements and evidence.